mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

  * You cannot being to be useful to solve a problem or look for oppurtunity if you don't really understand the domain you are working in to a sufficently deep level
  * Have passion for the problem space - this will make it easier to find solutions and more importantly opportunities
- * Focused Deliberate Discovery at the constraint/bottleneck
+ * Focused  (Dan North) Deliberate Discovery at the constraint/bottleneck
  * You are a professional.
 You are paid well.
 You have a responsibility to understand the domain you are in.
  * You don’t need to show empathy, you need to enable your business!
  * Be proactive, be curious